artsy/README/playbooks/conferences.md

   be related to the individual's role or Artsy's challenges/technologies.
 - Please be mindful when expensing your travel.
 A good rule of thumb is to spend Artsy money like you would your own.
 Refer to [Atlas][travel-and-accommodations-on-atlas] for more details and rate card.
-- It's strongly recommended writing up take-aways and sharing with the team upon return, e.g. via [Lunch and Learn][lunch-and-learn], [Show and Tell][show-and-tell], or a blog post.
+- It's strongly recommended writing up take-aways and sharing with the team upon return, e.g. a list of take-aways and links to resources (decks, videos, etc.) shared in relevant Slack channels.

 ## Speaking at Conferences